Description

 Impact

 The Linux kernel contained an off‑by‑one error in the tty hvc_iucv subsystem.
 The number of supported devices could be set to 8, while the array that stores device pointers only has 8 entries, indexed 0–7.
 When the code uses the device count as an index, it can read or write past the end of the array.
-This out‑of‑bounds access can corrupt kernel memory, potentially granting an attacker arbitrary code execution or causing a system crash.
-The flaw is a classic buffer overrun scenario and, if exploitable, would allow local privilege escalation to root or, if reachable through a service that interacts with hvc_iucv devices, could be leveraged remotely.
+This out‑of‑bounds access can corrupt kernel memory, potentially causing a system crash or allowing local privilege escalation to root.
+The flaw is a classic buffer overrun scenario that affects kernel stability and security.

 Affected Systems